ESA Phi-Lab Finland Welcomes Its 2 New Startups

 Before joining the ESA Phi-Lab Finland program, the two companies successfully completed the ESA BIC Finland programme, an incubator for aspiring innovative entrepreneurs and young ambitious startups.
 Over the next two years, they will commercialise their research through different projects in Earth observation and low Earth orbit positioning, navigation and timing.

-- Zero Gravity is developing next-generation software for smart cities and the smart mobility applications utilizing satellite imagery data.
+- Zero Gravity is developing a new type of thermal imaging payload for small satellites allowing more detailed analysis of Earth surface temperatures from space.
 Their core product is UrbanAI: a data fusion tool based on satellite imagery to model the city environment, be the city digital twin and and enhance autonomous navigation in urban mobility applications.

 - SharpNav delivers below 2cm satellite positioning accuracy in GPS-jammed conditions.
 Increased spoofing and jamming of GNSS signals pose a serious threat to national security and key global infrastructure.
 These activities can disrupt critical services such as navigation, communication, and timing, which are essential for various sectors.